 - 3.2.1 New transport infrastructure, or improvements to existing infrastructure, is often required to ensure that developments can be accessed in a safe and appropriate manner.
-In addition, appropriate transport infrastructure can play a vital role in delivering the Council's sustainability aims and reducing reliance on the private motor car. - 3.2.2 The need for transport infrastructure works is recognised at paragraph 32 of the National Planning Policy Framework (NPPF) and throughout the Council's adopted Core Strategy.
-In addition, Manual for Streets 2 and the Design Manual for Road and Bridge works are relevant.
+In addition, appropriate transport infrastructure can play a vital role in delivering the Council's sustainability aims and reducing reliance on the private motor car. - 3.2.2 The need for transport infrastructure works is recognised at paragraph 102 of the National Planning Policy Framework (NPPF) and throughout the Council's adopted Local Plan (including Policies ST1: Promoting Sustainable Travel and Healthy Streets; ST2A: Active Travel Routes; ST3: Transport Infrastructure; ST5: Traffic Management Proposals; and ST7: Transport Requirements for Managing Development); and Transport and Development Supplementary Planning Document 2022.
+This document defines and outlines the Council's approach and expectations for developments in relation to Walking and Cycling, Parking Standards, Ultra Low Emission Vehicles (ULEV) and Travel Plans.